apache/tvm/README.md

 Note 2: Don't forget to clone the submodules.

-## Language refernce
+## Language reference
-Currently not very detailed.
+Still in progress.

 See tl_doc/language_ref.md